shahdhvanit/Automated_TimeTable_Generator/README.md

 ## Algorithm Description:

+1. **Assign timeslots(assignTimeslots):**

-1. Assign timeslots(assignTimeslots): It assign a random timeslot out of total 5 timeslot in a day to each course.
+    - Description: It assign a random timeslot out of total 5 timeslot in a day to each course.
+    - Time Complexity: _O(n)_
+    - Space Complexity: _O(1)_

 2. Generate Timetable(generateTimetable):

+    - Description:
         - It generates timetable for all the courses of a particular branch and batch.
         - It iterates through all the courses.
-    - It checks for the number of lectures assigned to a particular course based on the l-t-p-ccredits.
+        - It checks for the number of lectures assigned to a particular course based on the l-t-p-c credits.
         - Assign lectures for each branch and batch:
             - it iterates through all required lectures.
             - For each lecture it assigns a random timeslot to the course, then it finds suitable room for the course avoiding any type of clashes.
+    - Time Complexity: _O(n*m)_ where n is the number of courses and m is the number of batches.
+    - Space Complexity: _O(1)_

 3. GenerateCSVFiles
+    - Description:
         - It first groups branches and batches
         - It then generates individual files for each branches.
+    - Time Complexity: _O(n)_ where n is the number of branches.
+    - Space Complexity: _O(1)_

 4. GenerateCSVFilesForFaculty
+    - Description:
         - It generates timetable for a particular faculty.
         - It iterates through the timetable and generates a CSV file for the faculty.
+    - Time Complexity: _O(n)_ where n is the number of courses.
+If we generate timetable for all the individual faculties then time complexity will be _O(n*m)_ where m is the number of faculties.
+    - Space Complexity: _O(1)_

 ## Data Structure: